 Next, Citi worked with Amazon Business to set Guided Buying policies using United Nations Standard Products and Services Codes (UNSPSC) —the industry standard for codes on goods and services.
 This allowed Citi to set restrictions on what employees could purchase through the store without manual approval review, while classifying purchases in alignment with accounting systems.
 Citi enabled access to Amazon Business as a preferred source for goods and services for all its United States internal stakeholders.
 With these integrations in place, Citi then turned its focus to building a fully automated approval, payment and reconciliation process.

 Today, internal stakeholders find what they need in the Amazon Business store and ship it directly to where it is needed.
-For each transaction, a one-time virtual card number is generated electronically and securely by Citi’s industry leading Card platform with no user involvement.
+For each transaction, a centralized payment program is in place to apply payment securely using Citi’s industry leading card platform with no user involvement in reconciliation.
 If it is within the approved purchase amount threshold, the transaction is complete, instantly paid and reconciled, saving time for users that can be reinvested in more strategic efforts.
 The only additional step is automatically routing to an additional approver if the purchase amount falls above an established threshold.

 Then, level 3 credit card data for each transaction is electronically provided to Citi’s accounting system giving them the highest level of line-item detail for each transaction.
 Amazon Business then provides similar level 3 information for purchases with the added visibility.
 This data flows back to the Citi ERP from Amazon Business, via the Citi Card platform.